bennykerido/react-native-smart-styles/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-This format should help you avoid any issues when you add the Markdown yourself later!